Strategic Areas of Development in Research

 Canada and the World

 Health has long been an area of strength in research and education at the University of Ottawa.
-The themes reflect a multifaceted approach, encompassing research based on four pillars: biomedical, clinical, health systems and services, and population and public health.
-Traditionally focused in medicine and health sciences, the study of health is rapidly becoming a multidisciplinary pursuit, engaging business and legal expertise, the humanities and social sciences, as well as the natural sciences and engineering:
+Traditionally focused in medicine and health sciences, the study of health is rapidly becoming a multidisciplinary pursuit, engaging business and legal expertise, the humanities and social sciences, as well as the natural sciences and engineering.

 Molecular and Environmental Sciences